signnow/SignNow.NET/README.md

 ## <a name="license"></a>License

-This SDK is distributed under the MIT License, see [LICENSE](https://github.com/signnow/SignNow.NET/blob/develop/LICENSE) for more information.
+This SDK is distributed under the MIT License, see [LICENSE][license link] for more information.

 #### API Contact Information